Value-form: Market failure

 The warped price structures of financialized capitalism increasingly cause large social dislocations and technical change across the world, because it is no longer economically possible for large masses of people to live and work in the normal way, within large geographic areas.
 They have to change their lifestyle drastically, or are forced out.

 The rich buy up the beautiful areas, and the poor have to live in the ugly, derelict and polluted areas.
 As rich people cause the largest amount of pollution, many poor people take a dim view of bourgeois environmentalism aiming to protect nature.

 Yet great poverty can also be destructive for the environment.
 Suffering hyperinflation of the Zimbabwean dollar and absolute poverty, masses of people in Zimbabwe took to cutting down forest, wildlife poaching and gold or diamond mining on own initiative, to make a living and survive (See also Marange diamond fields).
 It is estimated that between 1990 and 2005, Zimbabwe lost 21 percent (one-fifth) of its forest cover (i.e. 4.7 million hectares), and currently 313,000 hectares of forest disappear every year.
 In 2013, 15% of the deforestation concerned land-clearing for tobacco-farming, and getting firewood for tobacco-curing.
 According to a Zimbabwe Conservation Task Force report in June 2007, more than half of all Zimbabwe's wildlife had died since 2000, due to poaching and deforestation.
 Land degradation is expected to cause major soil erosion, plus flooding and groundwater-pollution problems, significantly reducing the habitable farmland area.

-Rich people are increasingly on the move too, trying to escape from high taxes, unsafe conditions, environmental hazards and socio-political instability.
-According to the Global Wealth Migration Review 2018, some 95,000 millionaires (HNWIs) migrated in 2017, top destinations being North America, Australasia, United Arab Emirates, Israel, Switzerland and Singapore.
-The exit of wealthy people affected mainly China, India, Turkey, United Kingdom, France, Russia, Brazil, Indonesia, Saudi Arabia, Nigeria and Venezuela.
+According to its Environmental Management Authority, for several years Zimbabwe lost an average of one million hectares of forest and grassland per year to veld fires, mainly due to anthropogenic causes: landclearing, wildlife hunters, conflicts/arson and negligence (according to FAO, the total land area of Zimbabwe is about 39 million hectares, including 33.3 million hectares of designated farmland and 6 million hectares of designated national parks).